KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

    - node_helper.js: Line 1170, Column 21: 'polling' is assigned a value but never used. (rule: no-unused-vars)
    - node_helper.js: Line 1317, Column 29: 'callback' is defined but never used. (rule: no-unused-vars)
    - node_helper.js: Line 1319, Column 77: 'headers' is defined but never used. (rule: no-unused-vars)
+   - package.json: Line 5, Column 3: Package top-level property "scripts" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 5, Column 14: Package scripts are not alphabetized (rule: package-json/sort-collections)
+   - package.json: Line 9, Column 3: Package top-level property "repository" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 13, Column 3: Package top-level property "keywords" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 18, Column 3: Package top-level property "author" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 20, Column 3: Package top-level property "bugs" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 23, Column 3: Package top-level property "homepage" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [MMM-PlexNowPlaying by glitch452](https://github.com/glitch452/MMM-PlexNowPlaying)